aalireza/SimpleAudioIndexer/README.rst

 License
 -------

-This project is licensed under the Apache v2.0 license - see the `LICENCE <LICENSE>`_ file for more details.
+This project is licensed under the Apache v2.0 license - see the `LICENCE <https://github.com/aalireza/SimpleAudioIndexer/blob/master/LICENSE>`_ file for more details.